Shoes, Books, Bullets and Backpacks – Every Found Object On the Mexican Border Represents a Tragedy

 Richard – do you drive around and collect these things alone?

 Yeah, I really have to get into the zone to do it.
 I get up at about 4 AM and push all the way through to the evening.
-My wife says I live on twigs and berries – I don’t like to spend time going to cafes and basically just exist on trail mix.
+My wife says I live on twigs and beetles – I don’t like to spend time going to cafes and basically just live off trail mix.
 She is is horrified by the way I eat out there, but I get into a zone out there and have to pay attention all the time to the changing light.
 It works best when I go alone.

 Where do you sleep?